boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 In addition I am working on a tool that helps senior-developer or manager types analyze code looking for size, flaws etc...
 Assuming you have to watch multiple repositories.
 You put in some code and it will tell you how maintainable it is and what skills you need to maintain it.
 Useful for determining if you should buy or maintain some code-base and getting an overview of what your development team is producing.
 Something like AWS Macie but for code is the angle I am thinking.
 It's something I need for my day job currently.

 I should probably put an email sign up for that here at some point to gather interest for that.

+## Raw / Processed Files

+I have included a link to the processed files for those who wish to do their own analysis and corrections.
+If someone wants to host the raw files to allow others to download them which is 83 GB as a gzip file let me know and I can arrange the handover and link here.